avion121/robust-blocklist-pro/README.md

 ---

-This single README file explains what the blocklist generator does and provides clear instructions on how to install, run, and use the resulting filter list in Brave and other browsers as a custom filter list.
-Adjust URLs and details as needed for your project.
+This README provides a clear overview of **ROBUST-BLOCKLIST-PRO**, explains its functionality, and details how to set up, customize, and deploy the project.